svmiller/stevemisc/cran-comments.md

 Absent `{emo}` functionality, the package passes all other checks and (I hope) would be suitable for addition to CRAN.

+A check on CRAN failed for a reason that wasn't 100% clear.
+The failure occurred for the Windows build and not the Debian build.
+The language of the error implied it was a time issue since stuff in the `@examples` field is time-sensitive.
+The first submission I made to CRAN also resulted in this error, or seemed to flag this same error.
+I have since disabled that and this should be good right now.

 ## Comments to CRAN in Light of Initial Rejection and Feedback

 I addressed the partial argument match that came by way of a facet wrap call in `show_ranef()` and successfully disabled that note.